dothidden/writeups/content/unbreakable_2024/sums-up.md

 author: H0N3YP0T
 tags:
 - network
-draft: true
+draft: false
 ---
 ___

 ## Challenge Description

 Our SOC analysts saw some strange DNS traffic.
-Wanted you to figure out what was exfiltated , can you check it and sum it up ?
+Wanted you to figure out what was exfiltrated, can you check it and sum it up ?

 ## Intuition

-Since it is a `.pcap` let's open using Wireshark and we notice a lot of DNS request to different websites.
-I am used to this kind of challenges and I started to scroll down to search for some patterns since the capture is quiet small.
+Since it is a `.pcap` let's open using Wireshark,and we notice a lot of DNS requests to different websites.
+I am used to this kind of challenges and I started to scroll down to search for some patterns since the capture is small.

 ![img.png](/images/unbreakable_2024/sums.png)

 ## Solution

 I immediately noticed the flag pattern by scrolling down.
-The flag start at the google request and continues with amazon, facebook, ...
+The flag starts at the Google request and continues with Amazon, Facebook, ...

 ![img.png](/images/unbreakable_2024/google.png)
 ![img.png](/images/unbreakable_2024/amazon.png)